pktmasseta/pktmasseta.github.io/_house/fourth.md

 ###### House Lore

 The story of the canyon is as follows: There was this alum who came back and told us that there was a mural of the grand canyon painted across the walls of the room, which is why we called it the grand canyon.
 But, we asked a second alum, and he recalled no such thing.
-He then noted that the first alum dropped a lot of acid and smoked lots of weed.
+A team of brothers was taked with chipping off the old paint on the wall to find the storied mural, but to no avail.
+Perhaps we'll never know the namesake of the Canyon (it's probably just because it's big).

 ### Studio Bedroom